KaterynaKocheharova/Contacts-App-Node.js-Backend/README.md

 # CONTACTS SERVICE
-This is a backend service designed to fulfill the following actions:
+This is a backend service designed to interact with frontend applications intended for contacts managing.

 ## KEY FEATURES

--Logging in and registering
+-Signin, signup, and refreshing a user with the use of sessions

--Managing contacts in a database
+-Managing contacts in the MongoDB

--Resetting passwords
+-Resetting passwords through SMTP server.

--Logging in with Google
+-Signin and signup with Google

--Paginating contacts
+-Paginating and filtering contacts

--Filtering contacts

 ###